 Contact Information by County

-The Blue Sucker rarely occurs in fish collections in Iowa, but its distribution is rather widespread in The Mississippi and Missouri Rivers and in the lower reaches of their larger tributaries.
+The Blue Sucker is rarely found in fish collections in Iowa, but its distribution is widespread in the Mississippi and Missouri rivers and the lower reaches of their larger tributaries.
 It has never been documented in the upper reaches of our interior streams.
 Abundance has declined since the early 1900's, but the species remains unprotected.

 Aquatic insects and their larvae, crustaceans and plant material including algae, which they glean from the bottom in the typical vacuum-like manner.

 15 lbs.
 6 oz.; 33.25 in. - Iowa River, Johnson County, 4/11/2011 - Steven Jones, Iowa City

-The Blue Sucker is most widely distributed in the Missouri and Mississippi River and can occasionally be found in the lower reaches of their tributaries.
+The Blue Sucker is most widely distributed in the Missouri and Mississippi rivers and can occasionally be found in the lower reaches of their tributaries.
 There is no record of Blue Suckers ever being caught in the upper reaches of Iowa’s interior streams.
 Because it is virtually invulnerable to normal collecting most of the year, the Blue Sucker is likely more abundant and widespread than is reported.

 Growth of this species has been documented in the Cedar River in Wisconsin.
 Twelve fish in the study that ranged from 4 to 11 years averaged 3.5, 8.9, 14.8, 19.2, 21.1, 22.6, 24.0, 25.2, 26.2, 27.2, and 28.6 inches at the end of each year of life.